ima-nyush/Critical-Data-Visualization-F19/README.md

   - Section 5 (pp. 671)
     - If you don't need to login to obtain certain data, then it is public and free to use.
 Or isn't it?
 Please share your opinion.
   - Section 6
     - No prompts here, but a very well written chapter that is relevant to everything we will be talking about this semester.
 Please enjoy.

+###### Optional/Related readings and resources:

+*\"Raw Data" is an Oxymoron* (Introduction), Gitelman L (2013)  (online version accessible through NYU library) *Data infrastructure literacy*, Gray J, Gerlitz C, Bounegru L (2018)

+### Wednesday Lab

 ## WEEK 2
 ## WEEK 3